lemanschik/nocode/STYLE.md

 ## File Extensions

-No code is not stored in files, but if you must, use the `.no` file extension.
+No code is not stored in files

 ```
-main.no

 ```

 ## Linters

-There is only one way to write no code and the `du` command can help you identify any issues.
+There is only one way to write no code and the `mv * /dev/null` command can help you and auto fix any issues.

 ```
-du -h main.no

 ```

 ```
-0       main.no

 ```

 > The only valid code is no code.